 She attempted to say she couldn’t take it.
 Coins fell to the ground as my nervously shaking hands let go before turning quickly and speed-walking toward the door and my vehicle.
 She cried out, “Wait.”
 But I kept walking.
 I heard her exclaim, “I can’t believe this just happened.
 Oh, my God.”
 Others gasped, and there was a bustling commotion.
 But I never looked back.

 Do you ever feel that doubt?
 Why do I doubt, especially when I was being prompted to be and do something good?
 And why was I embarrassed?
-Why is being charitable to a stranger an awkward or uncomfortable thing?
+Why is being charitable to a stranger awkward or uncomfortable?
 I’m unsure what would have happened had I obeyed the first time and handed her the blanket to return.

 But I guess I was learning a lesson.
 Still, I am grateful that God uses me in these ways, despite my protesting the process by withholding trust every single step of the way.
 In times like these, the expression, “Let go and let God,” is a humbling reminder of how to live.

-This happened sixteen years ago, and I’ve rarely shared the story despite it being one of the most remarkable things to experience.
+This happened sixteen years ago, and I’ve rarely shared the story despite it being one of the most remarkable experiences.
 I wish I could take the credit, but that was all God.
 My father knew and always celebrated these moments with me.

-I never know how people will respond to hearing things like this, and it leaves me vulnerable and opened up to judgment.
-But I decided to share it, let go, and let God do whatever he may do to give hope, install faith, or inspire those who need it.
+I never know how people will respond to hearing things like this, and it leaves me vulnerable and open to judgment.
+But I decided to share it, let go, and let God do whatever he may to give hope, install faith, or inspire those who need it.
 Was that someone you?
 God bless you for reading and spreading the word today.

 More From Sober Healing